Skip to main content

 • What if you’ve already had shingles?
 Even if you’ve suffered an episode previously, you can still benefit from getting vaccinated since you can get shingles more than once.

-Shingrix is highly effective, with protection lasting for several years.
 According to research reported by CDC, this two-dose shingles vaccine was 97% effective in preventing shingles in adults age 50 to 69 with healthy immune systems.
 In people age 70 and older, the vaccine was 91% effective.1 In adults with weakened immune systems, Shingrix was 68% to 91% effective in preventing shingles, depending on underlying medical conditions.1

 Zostavax, on the other hand, provided strong effectiveness against shingles in the first year (67%), but dropped to just 50% efficacy the second year.2

-How many years does the Shingrix shot last?
+How long does the shingles vaccine last?

-While Shingrix is highly effective, its protection may not last for your entire life.
-Immunity from the shingles vaccine series lessens over time, but it does so very gradually.
 Studies have shown that among people age 70 and older, Shingrix provides at least 85% protection against shingles for up to four years after completing the two-dose series,3 and remains high for at least seven years.3

 It’s important to remember there are a variety of factors that affect vaccine efficacy for each person, such as age and overall health.
 “All vaccines are most effective just after they have been given,” Linda Yancey, MD, an infectious disease specialist at Memorial Hermann Health System in Houston, told Verywell Health.